Release Notes

 object.propertyChange & property values- HubSpot often sends

 subscriptionType: "object.propertyChange"withobjectTypeId(e.g.0-14for Quotes) instead of legacyquote.propertyChange/deal.propertyChange/company.propertyChange.
-The app now accepts both normalized event keys (e.g.objectPropertyChangeCreateOrderInFortnoxalongsidequotePropertyChangeCreateOrderInFortnox). - Deals & companies: The same compatibility applies to
+The app accepts both normalized event keys for quotes (e.g.objectPropertyChangeCreateOfferInFortnoxalongsidequotePropertyChangeCreateOfferInFortnox) when the quote propertycreate_offer_in_fortnoxchanges. - Deals & companies: The same compatibility applies to

 objectPropertyChangeCreateInvoiceInFortnoxandobjectPropertyChangeCreateCustomerInFortnox. - Property values: